 A note from the Anglican Primate (leader): We must show mercy to Biloela Family

-The Christian perspective of the two year detention of the Murugappan family must be based on what the Bible teaches us about the way in which we are to live, rather than political pragmatism and fear of the foreigner.
+The Christian perspective of the two year detention of the Nadesalingam family must be based on what the Bible teaches us about the way in which we are to live, rather than political pragmatism and fear of the foreigner.

 Refugees and asylum seekers are not new.
 In the book of Leviticus, the Israelites were reminded they were once refugees and were commanded, “When an alien resides with you in your land you shall not oppress the alien, the alien who resides with you shall be to you as a citizen among you; you shall love the alien as yourself, for you were aliens in the land of Egypt: I am the Lord your God.”
 God’s love is for every human being, of every creed and colour, gender and race – not just those who look like us or share our beliefs.

 Jesus taught us to love our neighbours as ourselves and to be good Samaritans to strangers.
-When the Murugappan family fled Sri Lanka, that country was in the aftermath of a terrible civil war in which the Tamil Tigers were defeated and the fear of reprisal was real.
+When the Nadesalingam family fled Sri Lanka, that country was in the aftermath of a terrible civil war in which the Tamil Tigers were defeated and the fear of reprisal was real.